kewenyu/VapourSynth-BezierCurve/README.md

 BezierCurve is a plugin which allow you to adjust a clip by specifying a quadratic or a cubic bezier curve. <br />
 The curve is specified by giving the values of begin point, end point and coordinates of anchor points. <br />
-It's suited for ajusting the mask clips such as sharp-weight or nr-weight in a easy and customized way without going deep into mathematics.
+It's suited for adjusting the mask clips such as sharp-weight or nr-weight in a easy and customized way without going deep into mathematics.

 ## Supported Formats